juliamolitzas/juliamolitzas/README.md

 Welcome to my GitHub profile!
 I'm a passionate data science student eager to learn and grow in the world of technology.
 Here's a little about me:

-- 📚 I'm currently studying data science at Fatec RL.
+- 📚 I'm currently studying Data Science at Fatec RL.
 - 💼 I'm working with Data Visualization and Power BI.
 - 🌱 I'm also diving into Data Modeling, Data Warehouse, and Python to enhance my skills.